OTRF/Blacksmith/docs/source/aws_setup.rst

 Amazon Web Services Setup
 =========================

-The Blacksmith project leverages Amazon Web Services (AWS) to host and manage the infrastructure that is created through the templates provided.
+The Blacksmith project leverages Amazon Web Services (AWS) to host and manage the infrastructure that is created through the Cloud Formation (CFN) templates provided.
 Also, it uses CloudFormation to describe and provision all the infrastructure resources in AWS.

 AWS CloudFormation